-If you would like to see some of these tips in action check out Example 2.
 The Welcome slide uses animation to move objects into the screen as well as a Transition to the next slide which uses a gif background to add movement as well as the looping layers for the information.
 The other slide is a basic slide with animation added from the slide master layer and the final slide uses a variety of animations to display the information.

 Before you go here’s a quick recap of what we have learned: